felleslosninger/docs/_docs/idporten/oidc_old/oidc_protocol_scope.md

 ---

-ID-porten and Maskinporten can issue access tokens to scopes controlled by Digdir, as well as scopes controlled by other organizations.
+ID-porten and Maskinporten can issue access tokens to scopes controlled by Difi, as well as scopes controlled by other organizations.

 ## Scope model